-The Company expects to pay certain future costs related to its preclinical and clinical trials.
-Such payments are expected to include the cost of clinical staff and overhead thereon, clinical trial insurance, and may include travel and a portion of drug or procedure-related expenses or transplantation expenses not covered by insurance.
+The Company expects to pay certain future costs related to preclinical and clinical trial activities.
+Such payments are expected to include the cost of our clinical / R&D personnel and related overheads, for patient procedures performed and activities related to the US Phase I/II Cell Pouch Clinical Trial, CRO costs, additional Cell Pouch manufacturing, clinical trial insurance and outsourced or lab work and testing.
 The total payments over the duration of the clinical trial will be impacted by such factors as the rate of enrollment, the location in which the patient resides and the specifics of patient insurance.

 The Company entered into a three-year lease effective September 1, 2017.
 Notwithstanding the term, the Company has the right to terminate the lease after the first anniversary by providing 90 days' written notice.
-As at October 31, 2019, the remaining maximum gross lease payments total \$97,660 under the lease.
+As at January 31, 2020, the remaining maximum gross lease payments total \$68,362 under the lease.